sahilrajput03/sahilrajput03/learn-regex.md

 ------------------------------------------------------------------------------------------------------

-# find and replace regex
+# FIND AND REPLACE REGEX
 import \{ apiUrl \} from (.+)(constants)';
 import { apiUrl } from $1env';